Choosing a posture app shouldn’t require a spreadsheet. If you’ve narrowed it down to SitApp and BLiiNK, this comparison will help you decide.

 Posture Detection

 SitApp uses a calibration system where you teach the app what “good posture” looks like for you.
 You can create different calibrations for different setups (standing desk, couch, office chair).
-This means it adapts to your body and workspace rather than enforcing a universal standard.
+This matters because research on proper desk posture shows that “correct” posture varies depending on your chair height, monitor position, and desk setup - there’s no universal standard.

-Winner: Tie — both do the core job.
-SitApp’s per-location calibration is more flexible; BLiiNK’s approach is more hands-off.
+Winner: Tie - both do the core job.
+SitApp’s per-location calibration is more flexible; BLiiNK’s approach is simpler to set up.

 Extra Features

-SitApp focuses purely on posture but goes deeper: location-aware detection (different calibrations for different setups), a streak/achievement system, and a mini monitoring window that stays out of your way.
+SitApp focuses purely on posture but goes deeper: location-aware detection (different calibrations for different setups), a streak/achievement system to build consistency, and a mini monitoring window that stays out of your way.
+The gamification approach isn’t just for fun - consistent daily use is what turns a posture tool into actual habit change.

 Winner: BLiiNK for breadth of wellness features.
 SitApp for depth of posture features.